Random walk method for quaternions

 The fact that the rejection algorithm does not sample from the uniform distribution can be deduced by observing that the discrepancy stays constant as the point size goes up.

-The super Fibonacci algorithm is deterministic and therefore only appears as a Dirac measure.
+In contrast, the super Fibonacci algorithm is deterministic and therefore only appears as a Dirac measure.

 11. Normalization and using integers instead of floats